Doxuno

 GOVERNING LAW AND JURISDICTION

-This Agreement shall be governed by and construed in accordance with the laws of New Zealand, including the Contract and Commercial Law Act 2017 (CCLA 2017) and the Employment Relations Act 2000 (ERA 2000).
-Any dispute arising under this Agreement shall be subject to the exclusive jurisdiction of the courts of Auckland, New Zealand.
+This Agreement is governed by and construed in accordance with the laws of New Zealand, including the Contract and Commercial Law Act 2017 (CCLA 2017), the Employment Relations Act 2000 (as amended by the Employment Relations Amendment Act 2026), and the Fair Trading Act 1986.
+The parties submit to the exclusive jurisdiction of the courts of Auckland, New Zealand, in respect of any dispute arising from or in connection with this Agreement.

 GENERAL PROVISIONS

-Entire Agreement: This Agreement constitutes the entire agreement between the parties and supersedes all prior agreements and understandings.
-Amendment: No modification shall be effective unless in writing and signed by both parties.
-Severability: If any provision is found unenforceable, the remaining provisions shall continue in full force and effect.
-Assignment: The Contractor may not assign or subcontract this Agreement without the prior written consent of the Client.
-Electronic Execution: This Agreement may be executed electronically under the Contract and Commercial Law Act 2017 (CCLA 2017, Part 4), with electronic signatures having the same legal effect as handwritten signatures.
+Entire agreement.
+This Agreement records the entire agreement of the parties and supersedes all prior negotiations, representations and agreements relating to its subject matter.
+Amendment.
+No variation is effective unless in writing and signed by both parties.
+Severability.
+If any provision is held unenforceable, the remainder continues in full force, and the unenforceable provision is read down to the minimum extent necessary.
+Assignment.
+The Contractor may not assign or subcontract this Agreement without the Client's prior written consent (not to be unreasonably withheld).
+Notices.
+Notices must be in writing and may be delivered by hand, by post or by email to the addresses set out above.
+Counterparts and electronic execution.
+This Agreement may be signed in counterparts and executed electronically under Part 4 of the Contract and Commercial Law Act 2017; an electronic signature has the same legal effect as a handwritten signature.

 INTELLECTUAL PROPERTY

-All work product, deliverables, inventions, developments, software, and materials created by the Contractor in connection with the Services (the "Work Product") shall vest in and be the sole and exclusive property of the Client upon creation.
-The Contractor hereby irrevocably assigns to the Client all right, title, and interest in and to the Work Product, including all copyright under the Copyright Act 1994 (CA 1994), patent rights under the Patents Act 2013 (PA 2013), and all other intellectual property rights therein.
-The Contractor shall execute all documents reasonably necessary to confirm or perfect such assignment.
-The Contractor retains a royalty-free licence to use any pre-existing intellectual property embedded in the Work Product solely to the extent necessary for the Client's use of the Work Product.
+All work product, deliverables, source code, designs, inventions, developments and materials created by the Contractor in performing the Services (the "Work Product") vest in the Client on creation as a work made in the course of providing services.
+The Contractor irrevocably assigns to the Client all right, title and interest in the Work Product, including all copyright under the Copyright Act 1994 (CA 1994), all patent rights under the Patents Act 2013 (PA 2013), all rights in designs under the Designs Act 1953, and any other intellectual property rights worldwide.
+The Contractor waives, to the extent permitted by law, any moral rights in the Work Product under Part 4 of the CA 1994, and shall procure equivalent waivers from any sub-contractors.
+The Contractor retains its pre-existing IP and general-purpose tools, and grants the Client a perpetual, royalty-free, worldwide licence to use, modify and sub-licence any such pre-existing IP solely to the extent embedded in or necessary for the Client's use of the Work Product.

 CONFIDENTIALITY